Comprehensive Guide to Data-Intensive eCommerce Migrations on Shopify Plus for Sustainable Growth

 -

-Data Transfer: Services designed to move petabytes of data over the network or via physical hardware.
+Data Transfer: Services that move very large datasets efficiently—either over the network or via specialized hardware.

 -